21. 03. 2025 Fabrizio Dovesi Atlassian, Service Management

 Conclusions

 The success of a tool is not just about how well it works.
-There are so many other tools on the market that can manage work areas like Whiteboards and probably have even too much functionalities for the average user.
-But Whiteboards are simple and easy to use, which is why people love it.
+There are so many other tools on the market that can manage work areas like Whiteboards and probably have even too much functionality for the average user.
+But Whiteboards is simple and easy to use, which is why people love it.

-This makes us realize that it is often better to provide less and more simple tools than more extensive but complex ones.
+This led us to realize that it’s often better to provide tools that are less capable and more simple rather than more extensive but complex ones.

 These Solutions are Engineered by Humans